What to do if your child gets swimmer’s ear

 - Dry your child’s ears completely after swimming.

 - Create suction with your hands.
 Have your child cup their palm tightly over the ear and tilt their head to the side, mimicking a vacuum.
-This can help to loosen up the water so it can be pulled out.
+This can help loosen up the water so it can be pulled out.

 - Apply a warm compress.
 Try using a warm washcloth as a compress over your child’s ear to extract water and help soothe discomfort.